ayesha-aziz123/BMI_calculator-/README.md

 # BMI_Calculator
-NMI calculator with Inquirer and chalk
+BMI calculator with Inquirer and chalk